mustafaacikyol/Javascript_Projects/README.md

 ### 4. Responsive Navbar
 One breakpoint is used in this responsive project and it is 992 px.

-On devices with a screen width of less than 991 px, you will see a hamburger menu and when you click on this menu, you will see the links that drop down.
+On devices with a screen width of 991px and lower, you will see a hamburger menu and when you click on this menu, you will see the links that drop down.

-On devices with a screen width greater than 991 px, you will be able to see the links in one line.
+On devices with a screen width greater than 991 px, you will be able to see the links wit the brand logo in one line.